Educational Blog about Anesthesia, Intensive care and Pain management

 2-Drug induced:

--High concentration volatile anesthetics, Opioids, Succinylcholine, Anticholinesterases (Neostigmine), Low dose atropine (Benzold-Jarisch reflex, paradoxical bradycardia), β-blockers, Digoxin
+-High-concentration volatile anesthetics, Opioids, Succinylcholine, Anticholinesterases (Neostigmine), Low dose atropine (Benzold-Jarisch reflex, paradoxical bradycardia), β-blockers, Digoxin

 Treatment: